 I began my writing and graphical art journey as a youngster and learned to read Arabic after being mesmerised by its forms.
 I took more short courses in design, calligraphy, gilding and heraldry and started a small business teaching and producing art and making shop signage.
 Whether using squirrel-hair brushes, gold-leaf on calf-skin vellum or black calligraphy ink on handmade paper, for me, the traditions of sophisticated mark-making and graphical artistry hold a deep magic and presence.

-In 2009 on the Contemporary Fine Art BA, I needed to spend the whole first year trying to unite my inner world with oils and a single 1.2m square canvas.
-I then had the opportunity to experiment with ‘live art’, presence and intersubjectivity, which led to being introduced to Bohm Dialogue.
-My final work was simply the documenting of me engaging directly with people in the town centre, in various ways and at the same time I was putting on experimental music gigs, sometimes live painting on stage.
+In 2009 on the Contemporary Fine Art BA, I spent the whole first year trying to unite my inner and outer world with oils on a single 1.2m square canvas.
+I then had the opportunity to experiment with live art, presence, intersubjectivity and eventually, Bohm Dialogue, my final degree show piece was documentation of my engaging directly with people in the town centre, through the lens, handshakes and antics with long cotton thread.

 With Dialogue I found I could frame group consciousness.
 It’s a very creative form of intersubjective communication, with thought and the spoken word as the tools, even tapping directly into live mechanisms of interaction and relational sense-making.
 During one session at uni, with about eight students and lecturers, I had the experience of witnessing what I can only describe as a large bubble of intuitive energy hovering over our circle, enveloping us all at the same time, accompanied by a feeling of congruence and love.
 This was a turning point and I was to incorporate Dialogue into creative self-discovery workshops for refugees and home-schooled children, working with the concept of gallery as learning space, funded by the European government.
 Many times I have experienced a group flow together and I’ve come to know it as koinonia, sohbet or ‘impersonal fellowship‘ (Bohm).